Introduction

 - Palm oil (banned in Canada and sometimes restricted in the US/UK due to leakage and customs rules)

-Always check with the FDA (US), DEFRA (UK), or CFIA (Canada) before shipping.
+Always double-check with the FDA (US), DEFRA (UK), or CFIA (Canada) for updated rules.

 Step-by-Step Guide to Shipping Foodstuff Abroad